Sections in Chapter 2:

 These videos occupy the entire video screen and are shown before the primary video stream.

 These videos occupy the entire video screen and are shown in the middle of a video stream as a break.

 These videos occupy the entire video screen and are shown after the primary video stream.

 These videos occupy a small part of the video screen and are shown in the middle of the video stream at the same time as the primary video stream.

 Typically, successful digital advertising videos range in length from 10 to 30 seconds.
-Both can MP4 and MOV files can be processed.
-Multiple videos may be used for a single campaign — but they will usually be displayed randomly.
+Both MP4 and MOV files can be processed.
+Multiple videos may be used for a single campaign, but they will usually be displayed randomly.
 While it is possible for advertisers to compare individual video performance within a single campaign, advertisers who want to A/B test or perform high-level analytical comparisons of multiple pieces of creative should launch separate campaigns.

 Some agencies use creative tags rather than raw video files.
-If creative tags are properly processed by an integration engineer, they can still be used in video campaigns as long as a special extra tracking layer is applied outside creative tag.
+If creative tags are properly processed by an integration engineer, they can still be used in video campaigns as long as a special extra tracking layer is applied outside the creative tag.
 Since all video advertisements are ultimately served by external, third-party ad servers, advertisers without access to the raw video files of their advertisements have no control over the creative content or the user ad experience.
 To prevent ad network approval issues that may arise when using third-party ad servers and to ensure campaign quality, it is highly recommended that advertisers use raw video files instead of creative tags.